Caught in a bizarre Beto Twitter fight, I dug in, learned plenty, and decided to blog again after a near two-year absence.

 It all started with a tweet from David Sirota.

-Could that much have come from small individual donations from oil and gas employees?
+Could that much money have come from small individual donations from oil and gas employees?
 Clicking around I found that nearly 60% came from “large” donations.
 (A deeper analysis found 75% of the oil and gas donations were in amounts over $200, some way over.)
 I retweeted Sirota’s tweet.

 And that’s when all hell broke loose.
 Suddenly, I was being called a Bernie < insert suffix with intended derogatory meaning >!
 How the hell did Bernie get in this conversation?